nikolalsvk/blog/content/blog/why-should-you-learn-vim-in-2020/index.md

 Consider subscribing to my [newsletter](/newsletter), where you will get similar blog posts like this one when they get out, for free.

+> 💡 Are you curious to learn Vim in the most effective way possible?
+Then check out
+> the [Mastering Vim Quickly](https://jovicailic.org/mastering-vim-quickly/) book.
+Get 10% off using the unique promo code `ppineapple`.

 If you are interested in my Vim configuration, check out [my dotfiles](https://github.com/nikolalsvk/dotfiles).

 Catch you in the next one, cheers 🍻